UNA Budgets

 • How many staff members does the UNA have and how much are they paid?

-The UNA has 25 full-time employees and 33 part-time employees.
+As of October 2024, the UNA has 25 full-time employees and 33 part-time employees.
 Salary and wage information is confidential.
 Staff compensation complies with the UNA Compensation Policy.
 All UNA employee salaries fall well within their respective salary bands commensurate with their skills and experience.
 UNA wage rates and salaries are reviewed regularly, and the salary bands established are based on Vancouver market rates.
 Information regarding management salaries is included as a note in the annual financial statements, as required by law.